lsutigers527/Flashcard/Readme.md

 >       - For Now creates a basic SQL setup
 >         - Languages, Flashcards, Category Tables
 >         - Multiple Categories Handling
+>     - Return a list of available languages and handling if DNE

 ---